North Atlantic oscillation: Winter of 2009–10 in Europe

 The winter of 2009–10 in Europe was unusually cold.
 It is hypothesized that this may be due to a combination of low solar activity, a warm phase of the El Niño–Southern Oscillation and a strong easterly phase of the Quasi-Biennial Oscillation all occurring simultaneously.
 The Met Office reported that the UK, for example, had experienced its coldest winter for 30 years.
 This coincided with an exceptionally negative phase of the NAO.
-Analysis published in mid-2010 confirmed that the concurrent 'El Niño' event and the rare occurrence of an extremely negative NAO were involved, this has become known as a "Hybrid El Niño".
+Analysis published in mid-2010 confirmed that the concurrent 'El Niño' event and the rare occurrence of an extremely negative NAO were involved.

 However, during the winter of 2010–11 in Northern and Western Europe, the Icelandic Low, typically positioned west of Iceland and east of Greenland, appeared regularly to the east of Iceland and so allowed exceptionally cold air into Europe from the Arctic.
 A strong area of high pressure was initially situated over Greenland, reversing the normal wind pattern in the northwestern Atlantic, creating a blocking pattern driving warm air into northeastern Canada and cold air into Western Europe, as was the case during the previous winter.
 This occurred during a La Niña season, and is connected to the rare Arctic dipole anomaly.

 In the north western part of the Atlantic, both of these winters were mild, especially 2009–2010, which was the warmest recorded in Canada.
 The winter of 2010-2011 was particularly above normal in the northern Arctic regions of that country.